knighthat/InteractiveDeck-Desktop/README.md

 ### Guidelines

-* Please follow the existing code stye and conventions in the projects.
+* Please follow the existing code style and conventions in the projects.
 * Be sure to write clear and concise code and documentation.
-* If you're adding new features ormake significant changes, consider adding relevant tests.
+* If you're adding new features or make significant changes, consider adding relevant tests.
 * If you're fixing a bug, please provide steps to reproduce the issue if applicable.

 ### Code of Conduct

+1. **Do**

 * **_Be respectful_**: Treat all individuals with respect, regardless of their background, identity, or opinions.
 * **_Be inclusive_**: Welcome and include diverse perspectives, experiences, and ideas.